Nano1337/multimodal-clinical/README.md

 ## Changelog

 March 21st:
-- [X] - Update Crema-D non-base models to inherit from BaseModel too (move other-works specific to another dir other than utils)
+- [X] Update Crema-D non-base models to inherit from BaseModel too (move other-works specific to another dir other than utils)
+- [X] Update Crema-D with QMF and ablations

 March 19th:
 - [x] Update BaseModels with EMA for unimodal training accuracy calibration